ar-abid/genai-bootcamp-2025/sentence constructing /prompts.md

 Now, try to transcribe the sentence using the vocabulary and sentence structure clues.
 Don't worry if you make mistakes – I'll help guide you through the process.
 What's your attempt so far?

 <assistant : input>
-student input : bears are at the door, did you leave the garbage out ?
+student input : did you see the parrots outside today? they were trying to talk to me.